Personal Injury Lawyers Perth WA – Personal Injury Claims Lawyers, Injury Compensation Lawyers

 How Much Injury Compensation do I Get?

-For criminal injuries compensation the maximum award is $75,000.
+For criminal injuries compensation the maximum compensation payout is $75,000.
 For workers compensation there are a lot of limits as we have set out in our workers compensation page and workers comp FAQ page.
 For motor vehicle accidents and public liability cases there are effectively no upward limits.

 The amount of injury compensation that you can get largely depends on the existence of third party evidence such as medical reports and documentation showing that you suffered a loss of earnings such as letters from your employer and your taxation returns.